gaffarelj/VKI_MarsABE/README.md

 The [plot utilities](tools/plot_utilities.py) module contains functions for plotting.

 ## Requirements
+This section lists the required Python packages and libraries that shall be installed.

+### Mars Climate Database
 First of, the MCD data files are required.
 By default, the code wants them to be in `/mnt/c/MCD/data/`.
 This can however be changed in the Python files of the [MCD](MCD) folder.

+### Python libraries
 The following Python libraries are required:
 ```
 numpy